Prayag–Jaunpur Passenger

-The Prayag–Jaunpur Passenger is a Express train belonging to Northern Railway zone that runs between Prayag Junction (in Allahabad) and Jaunpur Junction (in Jaunpur, Uttar Pradesh) in India.
+The Prayag–Jaunpur Passenger is an express train belonging to Northern Railway zone that runs between Prayag Junction (in Allahabad) and Jaunpur Junction (in Jaunpur, Uttar Pradesh) in India.
 It is currently being operated with 54375/54376 train numbers on a daily basis.

 Service

-The 54375/Prayag–Jaunpur Passenger has an average speed of 29 km/hr and covers 107 km in 3h 45m.
-The 54376/Jaunpur–Prayag Passenger has an average speed of 27 km/hr and covers 107 km in 3h 55m.
+The 54375/Prayag–Jaunpur Passenger has an average speed of 29 km/h and covers 107 km in 3h 45m.
+The 54376/Jaunpur–Prayag Passenger has an average speed of 27 km/h and covers 107 km in 3h 55m.

 Route and halts

 The important halts of the train are:

 Coach composition

 The train has standard ICF rakes with max speed of 110 kmph.
 The train consists of 16 coaches: